Arthur Currie: Division commander

 Although the Canadians did not take part in the infamous Anglo-French offensive on the Somme on 1 July 1916, they did eventually move into the line in the fall to aid the slow crawl forward.
 Currie proved himself to be the master of the set-piece assault, designed to take limited objectives and then hold on in the face of inevitable German counterattacks.
 It was at this time that Currie lost favour with former friends Sam and Garnet Hughes.
 Sam Hughes wanted Garnet promoted to command of a division, but Currie, having seen Garnet in action at the Second Battle of Ypres, believed Garnet to be an incompetent officer, and refused.
 Currie's reputation was on the rise, and Hughes did not have the necessary leverage to force Currie to comply.

+Major General Currie (third from left), GOC 1st Canadian Division, during a visit of Canadian senators to the Western Front, July 1916.

 By late 1916, the four Canadian divisions were in France, gathered together as the Canadian Corps under the command of Sir Julian Byng.
 The British High Command informed Byng that the Canadians would have a central role in the upcoming Battle of Arras by attacking Vimy Ridge, 8 km northeast of Arras on the western edge of the Douai Plains.
 Byng ordered Currie to study the Battle of the Somme and advise what lessons could be taken and applied.
 Currie was also among a set of officers who attended a series of lectures hosted by the French Army regarding their experiences during the Battle of Verdun.
 Currie not only questioned senior French officers but also sought out junior officers and asked the same questions, carefully noting the discrepancies between the senior officers' beliefs and the junior officers' experiences.
 On 20 January 1917 Currie began a series of well received lectures to Corps and divisional headquarters based on his research.
 In response to the Verdun visit, organizational changes were made to the platoon structure within the infantry battalions that would later become corps-wide changes.
 In his report, Currie evaluated not only the French tactics but also what the Canadians had done wrong in the fighting around Pozières in 1916.
 Currie summarized the primary factors behind successful French offensive operations as: careful staff work, thorough artillery preparation and support, the element of surprise, and a high state of training in the infantry units detailed for the assault.